jg-you/scm/README.md

                                           (only works for the exponential and
                                           power law proposal distributions).
     -v [ --verbose ]                      Output log messages.
-    -s [ --sanitized_input ]              Assume that the input is sanitized: nodes are labeled via 0 index,
+    -c [ --cleansed_input ]               Assume that the input is already cleansed, i.e., that nodes are labeled
-                                          contiguous integers; no facets is
+                                          via 0 index, contiguous integers; no
-                                          included in another.
-Saves computation
+                                          facets is included in another.
+Saves
-                                          and storage space.
+                                          computation and storage space.
     -h [ --help ]                         Produce this help message.